Birth Brachial Plexus Injury

 A stretch injury that damages some of the nerve fibers might result in scar tissue.
 The scar tissue might press on the remaining healthy nerve.
 This condition is called a neuroma.
 Some, but not total, recovery is usually possible.

 A stretch injury that tears the nerve apart (ruptures it) will not heal on its own.
-It might be possible to repair a rupture by weaving together (splicing) ruptured nerve strands with healthy strands from another of the child’s nerves.
+In this type of nerve injury, surgery will be necessary to re-attach the nerves.

 An avulsion happens when the nerve is torn from the spinal cord.
 It is not possible to repair an avulsion from the spinal cord.
-In some cases, it might be possible to restore some function by splicing damaged nerve strands with healthy strands from another of the child’s muscles.
+This is the most severe type of nerve injury, and is not directly repairable.

 Difficult births, such as breech births or births involving a long labor, increase a baby’s risk of brachial plexus injury.
 Many babies with brachial plexus injuries are larger than average at birth.
 However, newborns of all sizes (including premature babies) can have brachial palsy as well.